-Top Tips and Tricks for Finding a College Roommate
+Top Tips to Find a College Roommate Who Matches Your Lifestyle

 You've moved on from the college search to the roommate search!
-Here's everything you can do to find a roomie--preferably one you'll get along with the whole school year.
+Here's how you can find a roomie you'll get along with the whole school year.

-Related: Strangers or Squad?
-How to Live With Your College Roommate
+Related: Strangers or Besties?
+Developing a Good Dynamic With Your College Roommates

 Know where to look

 Once you have an idea of how you will be living and what you want in a roommate, it’s time to start looking!
-Most colleges will have some sort of website dedicated to finding a roommate, such as Residential Life, that include questionnaires regarding important roommate information: sleep schedule, messiness, the intent of the room space, etc. It helps narrow down the search.
-But you shouldn’t stop looking there; colleges set up a ton of other ways for rising freshmen to connect.
+Most colleges will have some sort of Residential Life page on their websites that's dedicated to matching roommates and includes questionnaires regarding important roommate information: sleep schedule, messiness, the intent of the room space, etc. It helps narrow down the search, but you shouldn’t stop looking there; colleges set up a ton of other ways for rising first-years to connect.
 This could mean going to the Facebook group that most colleges have and asking if people are still looking, adding students on Snapchat or Instagram and talking there, or even exchanging phone numbers.
 Talk to as many people as you want, because even if you don’t find a roommate, you may find a new friend you can meet up with in the fall.

 You need to talk to someone before becoming their roommate!
-While the questionnaires most colleges provide are a good base, there isn’t a whole lot of questions that attest to someone’s personality.
-While you may like their sleep schedule or cleanliness, you might not mesh with them at all.
-Give them your social media handles and actually talk to them for a while before making a decision.
+While the questionnaires most colleges provide are a good base, there aren’t a whole lot of questions that attest to someone’s actual personality.
+While you may like their sleep or cleanliness habits, you might not mesh with them at all.
+Give them your social media handles and talk to them for a while before making a decision.

 Like what you’re reading?